Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 - **USER and orders**: Set up a one-to-many relationship where a user can post multiple orders.​

-- **service and Transactions**: Set up a one-to-many relationship where a service can have multiple transactions.​

-- **request and Transactions**: Set up a one-to-many relationship where a request can have multiple transactions.​

-- **order and Transactions**: Set up a one-to-many relationship where an order can have multiple transactions.​

-- **proposal and Transactions**: Set up a one-to-many relationship where a proposal can have multiple transactions.​

 - **categories and sub-categories**: One-to-many relationship where one category can have multiple sub-categories

 - **reviews and users**: one-to-many relationship where one user can review multiple users, and one user can be reviewed by multiple users.